percona/everest-doc/docs/reference/telemetry.md

             value: "true"'
     ```

-2. Run the Everest upgrade command so the underlying operators apply the new setting as well:

-    ```sh
-    ./everestctl upgrade
-    ```

 ## Enable telemetry

 If you want to enable telemetry again:
-{.power-number}

-1. Run the following:

     ```sh
 kubectl -n everest-system patch deployment percona-everest --type strategic -p 'spec: